fluidware/fluidsurveys-docs/chapters/Editor/editorfeatures.rst

 	* - 2.
 Preset Choices
 	  - Information typed into here will be saved in the custom preset.
 Note that, despite the fact a preset was selected, you can still alte it after the fact.

-When you return to the Bulk Editor, the preset, "Blue Jazz" will be available as a selectable option.
+When you return to the Bulk Editor, the preset, "Blue Jazz" will be available as a selectable option, as seen in Figure 5.12

 .. warning::